/ Economics and Business

 • Explore one of the most contemporary, historical and diverse cities in the world

-• Enjoy hand-picked theater shows and day-trip experiences to places such as Windsor and Cambridge
+• Enjoy hand-picked theater shows and day-trip experiences to famous locations

 • Visit cultural gems, such as Wimbledon, Parliament and Kensington Palace